Googlebot Extracting Table Data

 Finally, we would like to also include relational data derived from more than just HTML tables.
 Potential data sources that researchers have studied include tabular layouts that do not use the table tag, deep web databases, socially-tagged data items, HTML-embedded lists, and natural language text.

-Structured data from tables and other formats, found amongst the many different pieces of unstructured data found on pages of the Web, may lead to new ways to find information on those web pages.
-Something to think about the next time you see a table on the Web, or build a table for a web page.
+Structured data from tables and other formats, found amongst the many different pieces of unstructured data found on pages of the Web, may lead to Googlebot extracting table data on those web pages.
+Something to think about the next time you see a table on the Web or build a table for a web page.